Yuan-Meng/personal_website/content/posts/metrics.md

 # Debug Bad Metrics

-> "[...] metrics sometimes becomes an excuse to for doing fun math and coding instead of dealing with messy and hard-to-understand human interactions." — David Manheim, [*Overpowered Metrics Eat Underspecified Goals*](https://www.ribbonfarm.com/2016/09/29/soft-bias-of-underspecified-goals/)
+> "[...] metrics sometimes becomes an excuse for doing fun math and coding instead of dealing with messy and hard-to-understand human interactions." — David Manheim, [*Overpowered Metrics Eat Underspecified Goals*](https://www.ribbonfarm.com/2016/09/29/soft-bias-of-underspecified-goals/)

 1. **Think of edge/corner cases to "game" the proposed metric**
     - e.g., Udacity may achieve high conversion rate (# of conversions / # of sign-ups) by steering users away from signing up (e.g., "Hey it's too much work!
 You can't possibly finish...")